 hazy skies

 If you’ve looked out upon the horizon recently and lamented over a hazy hue to the sky, you are not alone.
 For those of us living in the Western half of the country, particularly California, Washington, Oregon, Nevada, Colorado, and Wyoming, the reality of a prolonged wildfire season has changed the way we live and exercise during the summer and fall months.
 Air quality concerns, fueled largely by wildfire smoke, are at the forefront of people’s minds when the tradeoff of exercising versus staying indoors becomes a daily dilemma.
-This year has been no exception, with record-breaking heat, over 81 active wildfires in 11 states, and a severe drought driving hazardous fire conditions.
 With the constant barrage of smoke and haze, many of us wanted to know, when is it safe to exercise outdoors, and when is it best to stay inside instead?

 AIR QUALITY IS A BIG DEAL IF YOU EXERCISE OUTSIDE